ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part3_ros.md

   There are a few known issues with the camera publisher

   - This render mode does NOT support linear color space.
   - The renderer and encoder will slow down the frame rate dramatically.
+Disable it if you are not using it.

 - You can view the laser scan with Rviz.
 Add a laser scan, select the `base_scan` topic and change the global fixed frame to `laser_scan`.